klabacka-lab/BAM_comparative_genetics/README.md

 * position.py creates the Position class to calculate particular statistics at given positions along the amino acid sequence alignment.
 Such statistics include
-  * Sample Size : Number of amino acids present at given position, excluding gaps
+  * Sample Size: Number of amino acids present at a given position, excluding gaps
-  * Unique Amino Acids : The number of unique amino acids represented at given position
+  * Unique Amino Acids: The number of unique amino acids represented at the given position
-  * Proportion : The proportion of the most common amino acid to the total amount of amino acids found at given position
+  * Proportion: The proportion of the most common amino acid to the total amount of amino acids found at a given position

 * stat.py takes a multiple sequence alignment FASTA file and tracks statistics provided by the Position class across the entire alignment, writing them to CSV